J-Siu/johnsiu.com/content/blog/tiny-vps-postfix-part-2-non-linux-outgoing-smtp-account.md

 ---
 type: "blog"
 date: 2013-04-15T04:24:05Z
-tags: ["ubuntu", "smtp", "vps", "postfix"]
+author: "John Siu"
 title: "Tiny VPS Postfix - Part 2 - Non-Linux Outgoing SMTP Account"
+description: "Configuring postfix sasl2 authentication."
+tags: ["tiny","ubuntu","smtp","vps","postfix","sasl2"]
 aliases:
   - /tiny-vps-postfix-part-2-non-linux-outgoing-smtp-account
   - /index.php/tiny-vps-postfix-part-2-non-linux-outgoing-smtp-account
   - /index.php/2013/04/15/tiny-vps-postfix-part-2-non-linux-outgoing-smtp-account
 ---

 In the last part I show a minimal setup of Postfix.
 It allow incoming emails to be forwarded to specific external email address(es).
 <!--more-->

-## Replying email with my own domain
+### Replying email with my own domain

 However, there are situations we would like to reply or sent with our own domain.
 Especially with today tighter email security setup, relaying through others email server (eg. your isp) will likely have your email flagged as spam, if not outright rejected.